ETHCF/blobkit/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you agree to abide by our Code of Conduct.
-Please report any unacceptable behavior to the maintainers.
+Please report any unacceptable behavior to Zak Cole at zcole@linux.com.

 ## Getting Started